crimx/create-react-typescript-sass-webextension/README.md

   - `jest-webextension-mock` is included, though it's not a complete mock.
 - `yarn build` for full build.
   - Outputs for Chrome and Firefox are generated in `build` directory, respectively.
+  - Run `yarn release` before building to get the updated version number.
 - `yarn devbuild` for building without compression.
 - Append ` --debug` to enable `process.env.DEBUG_MODE`.

+## Git

+- `yarn commit` to commit with [conventional](https://conventionalcommits.org) commit style.
+You can also use [vscode-commitizen](https://github.com/KnisterPeter/vscode-commitizen) extension in VSCode.
+- `yarn release` to bump version (auto-calculated) and update CHANGELOG.

 # Usage